SpaceVim/SpaceVim/docs/documentation.md

 | `<Leader> P` | Paste text from system clipboard before here |
 | `<Leader> Y` | Copy selected text to pastebin               |

-To change the command of clipboard, you nned to use bootstrap after function:
+To change the command of clipboard, you need to use bootstrap after function:

 ```viml
 " for example, to use tmux clipboard: